dwarvesf/blog-hashnode/clhkdg98i000y09mi6vip68fb.md

 ---

-## Introduction
+# Introduction

 Go provides us great and convenient ways to write concurrent programs with high performance to execute tasks concurrently (perhaps in parallel if the program is run on a machine with multiple physical cores, GOMAXPROCS are automatically set to the number of physical cores of the machine that the program is running on)

 While the Go concurrency primitives are easy to work with (it means it's easy to create the Go concurrency primitives and start using them), but they don't prevent us the developers to write something incorrectly or buggy.
 They should be used with great care and ideally they should be combined together to achieve some concurrency patterns to be fit in different use cases or contexts where we might solve/handle our problems/business concurrently.

 Concurrency patterns in Go are different ways to put Go’s concurrency primitives together to build interesting structures and get our code to respond well to a lot of things happening at once.
-Below are four popular concurrency patterns in Go that helps handle a large amount of workloads concurrently in a safe and elegant way.
+Below are four popular concurrency patterns in Go that helps handle large amount of workloads concurrently in a safe and elegant way.

 This post will explain these patterns with a simple example and walk you through the code as well as the decision-making when writing these codes.

-## The Patterns
+# The Patterns

-### The Workers Pool pattern
+## The Workers Pool pattern

-The first popular one should be the `workers pool` pattern:

-* Goroutine pools are a way of limiting the number of goroutines that can run concurrently.
+The first popular one should be the `workers pool` pattern.
+Goroutine pools are a way of limiting the number of goroutines that can run concurrently.
 This pattern involves creating a fixed number of goroutines at startup and then using a channel to queue up work.
 When a new task arrives, it is added to the channel, and one of the idle goroutines picks it up and executes it.

 * Code example

     ```go